 The holidays are a tough time for many people.
 Whether you simply don’t get along with family members, or the current political climate is causing tension, holidays are hard.
-You might struggle with holiday depression or anxiety that is heightened by time spent with immediate and extended family.
-There are techniques to employ that can help you deal with difficult people.
+You might struggle with depression or anxiety that is heightened by time spent with immediate and extended family.
+There are techniques you can use that can help you deal with difficult people.

 1. Manage Your Expectations